The square footage of your home plays a large role in how to market your home and the buyers that will be attracted to your home as well.

 Contiguous Finished Space

-For finished space to be considered in the square footage it also must be contiguous to the other living space of a home.
+For finished space to be considered in the square foot calculation of a home, it also must be contiguous to the other living space of a home.
 Finished areas above detached garages, barns etc… or even areas above attached garages that have an unfinished area separating them cannot be used in the square foot calculation.

 You may have a 3 season room or enclosed porch that may be finished but unless it is heated and/or cooled like the rest of the home that is not going to be included in the square footage of your home.

-Don’t worry, even if you have a significantly finished basement or 3 season room, while it may not contribute to the square footage of your home, significant adjustments can be made for them to increase your homes value.
+Don’t worry, even if you have a significantly finished basement or 3-season room, while it may not contribute to the square footage of your home, significant adjustments can be made for them to increase the value of your home.

 So How Do You Calculate the Square Footage of Your Home?

 As I said earlier in the article we are looking at the Gross Living Area.
-So lets take a look on how to calculate the gross living area of your home.
+So let’s take a look at how to calculate the gross living area of your home.

-In this case a cap and a colonial with the same foundation size can have very different square footage due to the second floor.
+In this case, a cape and a colonial with the same foundation size can have very different square footage due to the second floor.

 Why Is It Important to Calculate Square Footage of Your Home Correctly?

-The size or square footage of your home should not be treated cavalierly had it can effect you as the home seller in several ways.
+The size or square footage of your home should not be treated cavalierly had it can affect you as the home seller in several ways.

-If you overstate your homes square footage and the buyer of your home later finds out in was overstated, this could open you up to a law suit after the sale of your home.
-This can be cumbersome, time consuming and costly.
+If you overstate your home’s square footage and the buyer of your home later finds out it was overstated, this could open you up to a lawsuit after the sale of your home.
+This can be cumbersome, time-consuming and costly.